VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_2_variables_and_basic_types/notes.md

 > for the pointer to be a constexpr, the address that it is initialised must be a **fixed address**
 > objects defined with in functions dont have address fixed, but variable defined ***outside all functions*** and defined as static have fixed address
 > constexpr functions can be used to initialise.
-> const int *p, constexpr int *p, are not same as constexpr implies a top level const, so
+> const int *p, constexpr int *p, are not same as constexpr implies a top level const by default, so
 > - const int *p, p is pointer to const int, const is lowlevel
 > - constexpr int *p, p is const pointer to int